-- Sign their 2014–2015 Dining Plan Agreement for the meal plan of their choice (optional)
+- Sign the 2015–2016 Dining Plan Agreement for the meal plan of their choice (optional).

 For Parents of Students Who Are Moving Off-Campus

 Although we hate to see them go, we recognize that many upper-class students chose to move off-campus for a variety of reasons.
-Housing Services is not able to assist students in finding off-campus housing, but we do provide a number of resources through our Community Housing Services page that can provide helpful leads.
-In addition to the information on the Community Housing page, you as a parent can help by doing some of the following things:
+Housing Services is not able to assist students in finding off-campus housing, but we do provide a number of resources through our Community Housing Services.

 - Is your son or daughter ready for the independence associated with living off-campus?
 Are they thinking of moving off-campus because it's the best option for them, or are they doing it because their friends are?
-Have they consider the extra responsibilities associated with living off-campus?
-Utilities, monthly rent payments, year-long leases, etc.?
+Have they considered the extra responsibilities associated with living off-campus, including montly utilities and rent payments, as well as year-long leases?

-- Make sure the student has a list of questions to ask the landlord.
-What utilities are included?
-What is the average cost of the gas bill in the Winter?
+- Make sure your student asks his or her prospective landlord questions: What utilities are included?
+What is the average cost of the gas bill in the winter?

 - Review the lease with your student before they sign it to make sure that they understand all of the clauses included.

-- Make sure that your student understands that once he/she leaves university housing, there is no guarantee of on-campus housing for any future years, and that it is — in fact — extremely difficult to get back into housing once a student leaves.
+- Make sure that your student understands that once he/she leaves university housing, he or she is no longer guaranteed on-campus housing for future years.

-- Know that many rental houses near campus are zoned as “single family residences.”
-Under Pittsburgh city codes, no more than three (3) unrelated people can typically live in such facilities.
+- Many rental houses near campus are zoned as “single family residences.”
+Under Pittsburgh city codes, no more than three unrelated people can typically live in such facilities.
 If your student is intending to rent one of these houses, make sure that this code is understood and discussed with the landlord during the lease negotiations.